luismr00/geolocation-recording-application/README.md

-# Application Exercises
+# Position Application Exercises

 There are two exercises we would like you to complete and submit as part of your application process.

-### Restrictions
+## Restrictions

-Only use Javascript, CSS and HTML.
-No jQuery, React.
-Bootstrap, etc should be used.
+* Only use Javascript, CSS and HTML.
+* No third-party libraries or frameworks (jQuery, Vue, React, Bootstrap, etc).

+## Submission Instructions

+Below are the steps required to submit the exercises.
+GitHub Pages will host your final submission.

+1. Create a new repository on GitHub (do not fork or clone this one).
+2. Put all files for the submission in a docs/ folder.
+3. Enable GitHub Pages for your repository: [Publishing GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages)
+5. Share the link back to your the OSU hiring contact for both submission exercises.

 <br><br>